n00b69/woa-betalm/guide/1-partition.md

 - Reboot your phone by holding **volume down** + **power** until it shows the LG logo, then release the buttons.
 - After it has booted, unplug the cable and power it off.
 - Once the device has turned off, hold the **volume down** button, then plug the cable back in.
+> [!Note]
-- If the phone in device manager is called **Android** and has a ⚠️ yellow warning triangle, you need to install fastboot drivers before you can continue.
+> If the phone in device manager is called **Android** and has a ⚠️ yellow warning triangle, you need to install fastboot drivers before you can continue.
 - To install fastboot drivers, extract the contents of **QUD.zip** somewhere, right click on **Android**, click on **Update driver** and **Browse my computer for drivers**, then find and select the **QUD** folder.

 #### Boot into the modded TWRP